Meet the Sangha's Staff

 Shogofa Tookhi: Conservation Intern

 Hi I’m Shogofa!
 I recently graduated from the Horticulture Technology Program at the Northern Virginia Community College this Spring.
 I’m currently enrolled in the Virginia Master Naturalist Program with the Fairfax Chapter to deepen my understanding of Virginia’s natural resources.
 I’m excited to be apart of Earth Sangha and look forward to restoring our native habitats while learning more on native and invasive species!
-Shogofa is a 2024 Full-Season Conservation Intern.
+Shogofa is a 2025 Full-Season Conservation Intern.

-Openings
+Job Openings

-Earth Sangha’s Native Plant Conservation Internship:
+Earth Sangha Summer 2025 Native Plant Conservation Internship

 Assist the Earth Sangha in the day-to-day operations of the Wild Plant Nursery.
 Our nursery is the region's only exclusively local ecotype native plant nursery.
-Engage in restoration activities on field sites including invasives removal and native plantings.
+Engage in restoration activities on field sites including invasive plant removal and native plantings.
 Learn about Northern Virginia's native flora, horticultural skills, and become part of a grassroots effort to conserve and restore our native plants and their habitats.

 Responsibilities and Duties: